Passing down the family name may be tradition, but it’s a tradition fraught with complications.

 My parents named me Stewart McElhannon III.
 No middle name.
 My father was a Jr. Thus, I became the 3rd.

-So, is having a post-nominal abbreviation like Jr., III, IV, after a man’s name an honor or a complication?
+So, is having a post-nominal abbreviation like Jr., III, IV, as part of a man’s legal name an honor or a complication?
 Of course, I am honored to be named after my father and grandfather, but, as I will share, following tradition can have unintended consequences.

 Having experienced those consequences, I chose to stop this numerical branding tradition when my sons were born.
 Here are a few reasons why.